broadinstitute/shared-workflows/docs/README.md

 * `use_ruff`: If true, use [Ruff](https://github.com/astral-sh/ruff) to lint
   the repository.
 Default: `false`

+### python-make-ci.yaml

+This workflow will setup [Python][5] (`3.12`) and run `make ci` on the repository.
+[Poetry][3] is used to install any [Python][5] dependencies.
+It is the responsibility of the repository owner to correctly setup a `Makefile` to correctly do all the CI tasks for their repository.
+The `prettier` application as well as Node 22.x are also available to this workflow.

+#### python-make-ci Inputs

+There are no additional inputs for this workflow.
+Additionally, the `jobs_run_on` input is not available for this workflow as the job is forced to use `ubuntu-latest` for the base image.

 ### python-test-deploy-to-pypi.yaml

 This workflow will setup [Python][5] (`3.11`) and do a build and deploy of the